magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/self-registration.md

 ### Step 1.
 Install IoT Hub in the cloud

 We will need a running IoT Hub instance with white-labeling feature enabled.
-You can easily deploy your own IoT Hub instance using the [installation instructions](/docs/user-guide/install/pe/installation-options/).
 Note that your instance should run in the cloud, and have public IP address assigned to it.

 ### Step 2.
 Assign DNS record to your IoT Hub IP address